zbentley/gdb-inject-perl/README.md

 The script works by injecting arbitrary function calls into the runtime of a complex, high-level programming language (Perl).
 Even if the code you inject doesn't modify anything, it might be injected in the wrong place, and corrupt internal interpreter state.
 If it _does_ modify anything, the interpreter might not detect state changes correctly.

 In short, it should not be used on a healthy process with important functionality that could be interrupted.
-"Interrupted", in this case, does not mean the same thing as a signal interrupt (Perl-safe or unsafe); it's possible to break/segfault/corrupt Perl in the midst of operations that would not normally be interruptible at all. gdb-inject-perl tries to mimic safe-signal delivery behavior, but does not do so erfectly.
+"Interrupted", in this case, does not mean the same thing as a signal interrupt (Perl-safe or unsafe); it's possible to break/segfault/corrupt Perl in the midst of operations that would not normally be interruptible at all. gdb-inject-perl tries to mimic safe-signal delivery behavior, but does not do so perfectly.

 ### Where/when _should_ I use it?
 gdb-inject-perl is recommended for use on processes that are already known to be deranged, and that are soon to be killed.